 Note: boot failures are serious problems.
 It might be an indication that something is wrong with your system’s hardware.
-It is a wise practice to back up all your data before you try these steps out.
-Consider reading about how to back up data of an unbootable Mac.
+It is a wise practice to backup all your data before you try these steps out.

 Shutting down your Mac

 Working in Safe Mode might need some patience and compromise.
-Safe Mode is much slower than normal mode and some of the features might not work at all, e.g., connecting to a network etc. That is probably why it is called safe mode.
-If the system doesn’t boot in the Safe Mode either, skip this step and jump to Trick #3.
+Safe Mode is much slower than normal mode, and some of the features might not work at all, e.g., connecting to a network, etc. That is probably why it is called safe mode.
+If the system doesn’t boot in the Safe Mode either, skip this step and jump down to the next tip.

 If you had to come on this trick because the first two didn’t work for you, it is certain your Mac has something wrong with its hardware, most probably hard drive.